angular/angular/aio/content/tutorial/toh-pt2.md

 ## The road ahead
 You've expanded the Tour of Heroes app, but it's far from complete.
-You can't put the entire app into a single component.
+An app shouldn't be one monolithic component.
-In the [next page](tutorial/toh-pt3), you'll split the app into sub-components and make them work together.
+In the [next page](tutorial/toh-pt3), you'll split the app into subcomponents and make them work together.